Nissemanen/usful-troling-mod-menus-for-gtag/README.md

 4# use these mods at your own risk!

 5# the mods above may not be all. i advise you do downloud "usful mod menus(all the mods in one file).zip"

+# How to download

+if you want to download every mod in one go there is a file that is caled "usful mod menus(all the mods in one file).zip"you can download.